 Do I need to call a lawyer?

 The Student Conduct process is not a criminal process and has nothing to do with the court system.
 It is designed as an educational experience that guides students to reflect on their choices and reminds them of their responsibility as members of a community.
 With that in mind, you may bring an attorney, or anyone else you choose, as an advisor to your student conduct meetings, but an advisor is there as a support role only.
 They may not directly address your charges or question anyone involved in the complaint.
 If an attorney does accompany you to your meetings or hearing, they will have to do so acting only as an advisor, and not as legal representation.
-Also, if you plan to bring an attorney to a formal Conduct Review Board hearing, you need to notify the Director of Student Conduct 72 hours in advance of your hearing.
+Also, if you plan to bring an attorney to a formal Conduct Review Board hearing, you need to notify the Assistant Dean of Community Living 72 hours in advance of your hearing.

 Don’t I have any rights?

 You have rights and responsibilities, and they will be explained to you in more detail during your informational meeting, but in a nutshell:

 1. Fair Treatment – During the conduct process, you will be treated with respect.
 It is assumed that you are not responsible for the charges until you either accept responsibility or are found to be responsible as a result of your hearing.
 You will be given access to all information to be used in the student conduct process in accordance with federal privacy laws.

 2. Privacy – Your involvement in the student conduct process will be kept private from anyone who has no involvement in the investigation or hearing.
 The record of your charges and the result of any resolution is protected by federal privacy laws which limit how that information is shared and with whom it can be shared.

 3. Presence of an Advisor – As stated above, you can bring an advisor with you as a means of support.
 However, keep in mind that they are there in a silent role.